If you are searching for family Irish roots, it’s likely you’ll become part historian, storyteller, and mostly a detective of family antiquities.

 6. Military, vital statistics, obituaries, graves, and cemeteries

-Your dearly departed relatives and their details will point toward your goal of putting together a family history.
+Your dearly departed relatives and their details will help you achieve your goal of putting together a family history.
 It’s your task to find out what’s available.

 - Find a Grave website, worldwide